aluex/kanade/README.md

 ##Client-End Compilation
 ---
-Before you compile, please edit /Kanade-Sonic/Kanade/mainwindow.ui, and replace '$Path_Root$' with the path you place this repository.
+Before you compile, please edit /Kanade-Sonic/Kanade/mainwindow.ui, and replace '$Path_Root$' with the path in which you place this repository.

 ##Server-End Usage